A Firm That Will Guide You Towards Better Future

 In these and other child support cases, courts have the right to deviate from the formula-derived child support payment where appropriate.
 The parent asking for the modification from what the formula indicates will have the obligation of requesting the change and presenting evidence as to why the formula-derived amount isn’t appropriate.

-When requesting these types of deviations, the help of a skilled, seasoned child support attorney serving Los Angeles County can be invaluable.
+When requesting these types of deviations, the help of a skilled, seasoned child support lawyer serving Los Angeles County can be invaluable.

-Support payments should make so that both homes have similar abilities to provide for the children.
+Support payments should be structured so that both homes have similar abilities to provide for the children.
 In some cases, this may mean support payments will also be used to improve the lifestyle of the other parent and the child.

 For example, the parent may use child support payments to help them afford to move to a different neighborhood or into an ideal home, providing the life and family that the child needs to thrive.